jlparkI/AntPack/README.md

 developability issues.

-#### Licensing
+### Licensing

-AntPack is licensed under a GPL license, which means that you are free to use it for your own data analysis irrespective of whether you work on academic research or industrial R&D / QC.
+AntPack is licensed under a GPL license, which means that you are free to use it for your own data analysis in any manner you like irrespective of whether you work on academic research or industrial R&D / QC.

-If you are writing software intended for sale / distribution, however, any software you create that uses AntPack must also be open-source, must use the GPL license and must acknowledge AntPack appropriately.
+If you are writing software intended for sale & distribution, however, any software you create that uses AntPack must also be open-source, must use the GPL license and must acknowledge AntPack appropriately.
 If you are interested in using AntPack in a closed-source software product, please contact us to obtain a version of AntPack licensed for this use.

-#### Citing this work
+### Citing this work

 If using AntPack in research intended for publication, please cite either the preprint: